 One of the really big challenges any organization faces is aligning strategy with the actions and projects it takes on.
 In small organizations, the choice to pursue one action or another can be due to the constant need to ensure that payroll is met and that the organization is able to keep moving forward.
-On the other hand, in larger organizations, there can be a huge divide between the strategic leadership and the tactical execution in the project management roles.
+On the other hand, in larger organizations, there can be a huge divide between strategic leadership and tactical execution in the project management roles.

-As I’ve written about before on this site, there are are steps you can take to align your project to strategy.
+As I’ve written about before on this site, there are steps you can take to align your project to strategy.
 In any sized organization, there are some simple ways that you can effectively combine your strategy and the ability of your project teams to set some clear priorities that can combine the strategic vision of the organization with the ability of your teams to meet those demands.

 1. Use Your Current Projects As A Marker

 As a leader in your organization, it is essential that you spend a little time reflecting on where you and your organization are before you start taking on any new project.